 We didn’t dare get too close to the gate like others have done, but close enough to see the security cabin and all the camera’s facing us!
 As you can see, there isn’t much else to see but the idea that we have stood there and seen the entrance to this long existing secret base was pretty cool.

-We actually saw a pretty cool unmanned (and we think armed) drone fly over us when we were driving through Death Valley (But we’ll save that for another post!).
+We actually saw a pretty cool unmanned (and we think armed) drone fly over us when we were driving through Death Valley.

 Conclusion: We didn’t see any UFO’s, but had a lot fun exploring the area and meeting the owners of the bar, as well as getting intimidated by the white pick-up truck security guys!